The foundational account of Caribbean piracy.

-Alexandre Exquemelin was a Flemish sailor and surgeon whose accounts of his travels to the West Indies.
-His accounts of British and Jamaican privateers formed the basis for generations of writing about the Golden Age of Atlantic piracy.
+Alexandre Esquemelin was a Flemish sailor and surgeon who traveled to the West Indies in the 1660s.
+Indentured on various mercantile and privateering vessels, his descriptions of the activities of British and Jamaican privateers formed the basis for generations of writing about the Golden Age of Atlantic piracy.
 First published in Dutch in 1678, the account was translated into Spanish in the year following, and the English translation was based upon this version.

-In addition to the accounts of Caribbean piracy, the observations that Exquemelin made on the customs of the islands settlers and native inhabitants proved a lasting part of the work.
-This edition supplements that element by including a separate account of the voyage of Captain Bartholomew Sharp around South America to the Pacific side of Panama.
-This account includes diagrams of shorelines and towns, as well as a large folding map showing the path of the voyage.
+In addition to the accounts of Caribbean piracy, the observations that Esquemelin made on the customs of the islands settlers and native inhabitants proved a lasting part of the work.
+This edition supplements that element by including an account of the later voyage of Captain Bartholomew Sharp, who in 1680 led a band of privateers on foot across the isthmus of Darien and returned by sailing eastward around South America.

 Composed by Basil Ringrose, this account includes diagrams of shorelines and towns, as well as a large folding map showing the path of the voyage, which included other privateer-explorers such as William Dampier.